-This Is The Woman Behind Hollywood’s Inclusion Rider
+This Is One Of The Women Behind Hollywood’s Inclusion Rider

-Kalpana Kotogal can vividly recall the first moment she felt the slap of racial discrimination.
+Kalpana Kotagal can vividly recall the first moment she felt the slap of racial discrimination.
 “I was probably 9 or 10 years old, definitely old enough to have a sense of race,” she says.
 At a now-defunct pizza place in Cincinnati in the 1980s, where she and her family were “decidedly brown,” they waited (and waited) in the vestibule while other parties were seated ahead of them.

-What happened next would inspire Kotogal, together with Stacy Smith from the Annenberg Inclusion Initiative, and actor, producer, and educator Fanshen Cox DiGiovanni of the Annenberg School, to craft the inclusion rider in 2016.
+What happened next would inspire Kotagal to join forces with Stacy Smith from the Annenberg Inclusion Initiative, and Fanshen Cox DiGiovanni of Pearl Street Films, who had been working for a few years around the idea of an inclusion rider, to craft it in 2016.
 It had a moment in the spotlight when Frances McDormand added those words to the end of her acceptance speech at the 90th annual Academy Awards.

 “I remember very distinctly my parents’ discomfort and embarrassment and anger kind of mounting,” she explains.
-They understood what was happening, Kotogal recalls, and were trying to shield their kids from it.
+They understood what was happening, Kotagal recalls, and were trying to shield their kids from it.
 But she was old enough to pick up on that kind of attack on dignity and the feeling of powerlessness.

-“It was small,” Kotogal admits, “in the big scope of the injustices that underrepresented groups have experienced or are currently experiencing in our country.”
+“It was small,” Kotagal admits, “in the big scope of the injustices that underrepresented groups have experienced or are currently experiencing in our country.”
 However, the moment gave her empathy to others who face discrimination of all kinds.

 Related: Anita Hill Gets Real About Sexism, Race, And How Far We Still Have To Go

-It would be one of a series of moments that would inform Kotogal as she went from being an advocate and organizer for underrepresented groups to eventually becoming an attorney and partner at Cohen Milstein specializing in civil rights and employment cases.
+It would be one of a series of moments that would inform Kotagal as she went from being an advocate and organizer for underrepresented groups to eventually becoming an attorney and partner at Cohen Milstein specializing in civil rights and employment cases.

 Early Seeds Of Activism

-For instance, at just 11 years old, Kotogal attended Children’s International Summer Villages.
+For instance, at just 11 years old, Kotagal attended Children’s International Summer Villages.
 The peace education organization brings kids from around the world together for camps focused on building understanding across cultural backgrounds and offers leadership development for youth around justice, sustainability, and peace.
 “That was a galvanizing moment for me, too,” she says, and she now serves on the organization’s board.

 From there she helped to start an organization in middle school and high school that worked on local environmental issues in Cincinnati schools.
-“It was small potatoes,” Kotogal contends, but it gave her valuable insight into how upper-class environmental issues and the environmental issues of people living in urban areas are not necessarily the same thing.
+“It was small potatoes,” Kotagal contends, but it gave her valuable insight into how upper-class environmental issues and the environmental issues of people living in urban areas are not necessarily the same thing.

 “My worldview was evolving, and activism and service was part of it,” she says, but she credits her parents for seeding this urge to organize.
 “They encouraged my sister and me to think about the world we want to live in, and be active agents in making that change from the time we were kids.”

 By the time she got to Stanford, she started bringing together her passion for environmental issues with social justice.
 “I came out of college with an economics and an environmental studies degree and went to work with Green Corps as an organizer,” she says.
-“By the time I went to law school, I had three years of professional organizing and many years of student organizing behind me, and a worldview that was informed by all of that,” says Kotogal.
+“By the time I went to law school, I had three years of professional organizing and many years of student organizing behind me, and a worldview that was informed by all of that,” says Kotagal.

 Standing Up Against Powerful Interests

-The path through law school was clear, says Kotogal: She wanted to be a class action litigator.
+The path through law school was clear, says Kotagal: She wanted to be a class action litigator.
 “I had a really clear concern about power and balance in society, in particular why it felt like the political and policy process was often captured by more powerful interests, leading to bad outcomes that weren’t necessarily in the public’s interest,” she explains.
 Class action litigation seemed to be the legal analog of organizing to build collective power to make a broader social change, she explains.

 As such, she’s represented a class of female sales employees in a Title VII and Equal Pay Act case against Sterling, one of the nation’s largest jewelry chains.
 Kotagal also represents transgender beneficiaries of federal health insurance who have challenged the denial of transition-related care as discriminatory.

-Note: Correction: A previous version of this article stated that Fanshen Cox DiGiovanni is at the Annenberg School, she is at Pearl Street Films.
-The headline has also been updated to reflect the contributions of the other women who worked on the inclusion rider with Kotagal.